 - Daily Attendance

 Because the Summer Programs for High School Students enroll a wide range of students, it is imperative that we are aware of any attendance issues right away.
-If a student is supposed to be in your class but has not attended a session, please report this to your program coordinator so we can locate the student, confirm enrollment, and make any necessary adjustments to his or her student record and student account.
+If a student is supposed to be in your class but has not attended a session, please report this to the Summer Hoya Office immediately so we can locate the student, confirm enrollment, and make any necessary adjustments to his or her student record and student account.
 Any students that are not on the final roster may not attend the course or sit in on a class.

 All students are expected to attend all programming and course sessions.
 We expect you to take attendance at every class and change of location.
 We also expect that you will thoroughly explain the attendance policy to your students on the first day of class.
 Credit instructors will also need to explain the policy to any students that are added during the add/drop period.
 Please also outline the attendance policy in your syllabus.